krusynth/project-migration/README.md

-# gitlab2github
+# project-migration
-A collection of tools to migrate existing GitLab repos into GitHub.
+A collection of tools to migrate repos, clean projects of secrets, and properly license them.

 ## lab2hub.py